carbonblack/cbfeeds/README.md

 ## Overview

-Carbon Black 4.0+ ships with support for arbitrary threat intelligence feeds.
-The Indicators of Compromise (IOCs) contained in the feeds are compared to the sensor data as it arrives as the server.
+Carbon Black 4.0+ ships with support for threat intelligence feeds.
+The Indicators of Compromise (IOCs) contained in the feeds are compared to the sensor data as it arrives on the server.
 Any activity matching an IOC is tagged; users can search for the tags and, optionally, sign up for immediate e-mail alerts.

-This allows every Carbon Black user to use of freely available threat data with zero friction.
-It also allows users to write their own feeds, to leverage IOCs not available through the Carbon Black Alliance feeds.
+Feeds allow Carbon Black servers to use freely available threat intelligence, proprietary customer threat data, and provides a mechanism to feed threat indicators from on-premise analytic sources to Carbon Black for verification, detection, visibility and analysis.

+The Carbon Black 4.0 server supports three types of indicators:

+  * Binary MD5s
+  * IPv4 addresses
+  * DNS names

+The feed format, described below, is designed for simplicity.
+This should make it easy to add support for feed data from any input source.

 ## Feed structure